adyromantika/collapsible-archive-widget/readme.txt

 * 03-Aug-2007: Initial version
 * 04-Sep-2007: Added ability to select whether to use abbreviations for the month names, and script.aculo.us effects!
+* 27-Sep-2007: Fixed javascript include - effects.js added and scriptaculous.js removed (For some reason it worked in 2.2).